 On 22 July 1801, soldiers from the Castle reported that on the hills around Boulogne, they could see Napoleon’s army getting ready for invasion and in the harbour ships were being prepared to bring an army across the Channel.
 Within five days the British fleet, under the command of Horatio Nelson (1758-1805) assembled in the Downs off Deal.
 At 22.30hrs on the night of 15 August a fleet of ‘8 flat boats 8inch howitzers with a Lieutenant in each and 14 men and artillerymen … and 6 flats with 24 pounder carronades with a Lieutenant in each, seamen and 8 marines … under the command of four captains,’ crept into Boulogne harbour.
 Unfortunately, the boats did not arrive together and the first ones roused the French.
 They quickly took to their boats and the British flotilla was defeated.
 Of the men who set out 44 were killed and 128 were wounded.

-By October 1801, with great relief in Dover, moves were being made to sign a peace treaty between Britain and France.
+With great relief in Dover, by October 1801, moves were being made to sign a peace treaty between Britain and France.
 This resulted in the Peace Treaty of Amiens of 27 March 1802 and that evening the Mayor George Stringer organised a grand ball at his home, Castle Hill House.
 Neither John Minet nor John Latham were convinced that peace would last for although the blockade of Dover had been lifted, the terms of the Treaty meant that the French could exclude the British from trading with ports that had French ties.

 The Dover garrison was reduced from 10,000 men to just a few hundred and local trade almost died.
 Meanwhile the long term problem of the shingle bar was making the harbour difficult to enter.
 In an effort to combat this, the Harbour Board invited engineers John Rennie and Ralph Walker to suggest how improvements could be made.
 Their report was published on 8 December 1802 advising that the south pier be lengthened and contoured at its tip to ‘shoot the pebbles past the mouth of the harbour.’
 The cost of undertaking was estimated at £54,000 and was therefore shelved.